FC Augsburg: Regionalliga (1994–2000)

-Recovery: 2000 to 2011
+Recovery (2000–2011)

 Financial rescue came in the form of Walther Seinsch, a local entrepreneur, who took over as chairman and introduced sound financial management to the club.
 The club was able to field a competitive team in the Bayernliga once more and achieved promotion back to the Regionalliga in its second season, in 2002.

 The club returned as a force in the third division, earning top-four finishes in all of the next four seasons there.
 FCA came achingly close to advancing to 2.
 Bundesliga in 2005, but missed their opportunity after giving up two goals to Jahn Regensburg in the last four minutes of their final game of the season.
 The club dominated the Regionalliga Süd the next year, winning the league and clinching a berth in the 2.
 Bundesliga for the 2006–07 season.

 This marked their first appearance in the 2.
 Bundesliga in 23 years.
 They finished the campaign in seventh place on 52 points, only eight points away from promotion to the top-flight.
 Once again, the game at 1860 Munich was the highlight, with a 3–0 victory for Augsburg in front of 69,000 in the Allianz Arena.
 Ralf Loose replaced Rainer Hörgl as head coach in October 2007 when the club found itself in the relegation zone.
 Loose's contract was terminated on 16 April 2008 after a string of bad results.
 He was replaced with Holger Fach two days later.
 The club avoided relegation on goal average, being on equal points with relegated side Kickers Offenbach at the end of the season.

 The longtime home ground of the FCA, Rosenaustadion, built from World War II rubble, finally came to its well-deserved rest in 2009 when a new stadium was completed.
 The new Augsburg Arena also hosted games of the 2011 FIFA Women's World Cup.

 Under Dutch manager Jos Luhukay, Augsburg enjoyed a successful season in 2009–10, when the club reached the semi-finals of the DFB-Pokal as well as finishing third in the 2.
 Bundesliga, which allowed it to play 1.
 FC Nürnberg for Bundesliga promotion.
 In two games there, the Franconians kept the upper hand and FCA was condemned to wait another year.
 However, at the end of the 2010–11 season, FC Augsburg finished second in the league and was promoted to the Bundesliga for the first time in its history.